nikodemus/foolang/docs/Interfaces.md

     something Printable.printOn: stream

-Most importantly, this is the way to "call superclass methods".
+Most importantly, this is the way to "call superdirect methods".